Nyan99/Heart-Monitoring-System/README.md

-# SE-project
+# Heart-Disease-Detection

-This is a project about
+This is a project about Heart Diesease Detection

 ## Project Overview ##